HarvardPL/CIFC/README.md

 ```
 Inductive L_equivalence_tm : tm -> heap -> tm -> heap ->  (bijection oid oid) ->  Prop
 ```
 Most terms require syntactic equivalence to be low equivalence.
+Labeled values, opaquely labeled values, and object identifiers are special cases.

-Object identifiers are special terms because different addresses in two configurations could point to equivalent objects.
+- Object identifiers are special terms because different addresses in two configurations could point to equivalent objects.
 Here we use the bijection φ to track the equivalence.

 For two objects both with low labels, if their object identifiers exist in the bijection φ, then they are low equivalent.
 ```